Cowboy (1958 film): Plot

 When they reach their destination, Harris is devastated to learn that Maria has been married off by her father to Don Manuel Arriega.
 When Arriega sees them together, he warns Harris to keep away.
 During a fiesta, Arriega performs a dangerous stunt, placing a ring on a bull's horn from his horse, and challenges the Americans to do the same.
 Harris takes up his challenge, but Reece intercedes to protect Harris from himself.
 Reece confronts the bull on foot so as not to endanger his horse and succeeds in the task.

 On the cattle drive back to Chicago, Maria's marriage eats away at Harris.
 He becomes as callous and hostile to others as Reece had previously been to him.
 At one point, Reece stampedes the herd in order to save Harris from a Comanche ambush while he is out alone rounding up strays.
 Reece is shot in the knee, and Harris takes over as trail boss while he recovers.
 Harris tells Reece that the 200 head of cattle that were lost in the stampede are all coming out of Reece's share.
 Harris drives the men hard.
 Reece offers advice, but Harris refuses to listen.
 When one of the hands, a former US marshal, kills one of his friends while drinking together and then takes his own life, Harris callously orders the men back to work.
 Later Reece saves Harris's life after he foolishly enters a crowded cattle car on the train where one steer is lying down and in danger of being trampled.
 Knowing Reece has saved him, Harris snaps out of his resentful mood and suggests that the lost cattle be shared 50/50.

 At the end of the drive, they boisterously take over part of the hotel where Harris used to work, much to the surprise of his former boss.

-Trivia

-In the scene in a mansion-house on the main stair there is a painting on the main stair which appears to portray John Wayne.

 Cast

 Home media

 The film was released on DVD in Region 1 by Sony Pictures Home Entertainment on May 14, 2002.

-The Film was released on Blu-Ray from Twilight Time, albeit in a limited quantity on February 16, 2016.
+The film was released on Blu-Ray from Twilight Time, albeit in a limited quantity on February 16, 2016.